glouppe/info8002-large-scale-data-systems/lecture6.md

 - Read requests: the chunkserver *verifies the checksum* of the data blocks that overlap with the read range.
     - Corrupted data are not sent to the clients.

-.exercice[What if a read request fails because of corrupted data?]
+.exercise[What if a read request fails because of corrupted data?]

 ---